Byzantine-Works/EOS-Community/README.md

 # EOS-Wallet-Integrations
-- EOS-Stripe-Wallet (skinny wallet)
+- EOS-Payment-Terminal
-Simple, intuitive, secure and "stripe" like embeddable widget for an universal crypto wallet built on the Byzantine API Gateway.
-This fee-less wallet lowers the barriers for small businesses in accepting EOS and other crypto currencies.
+Simple, intuitive and secure embeddable widget for an universal crypto payment terminal built on the Byzantine API Gateway.
+This fee-less terminal lowers the barriers for small businesses in accepting EOS and other crypto currencies.
-- EOS-Full-Wallet (fat wallet)
+- Contract Estimator
-Comprehensive EOS full wallet to enable all EOS related on-chain functionality such as account creation, voting, delegating, undelegating, buy/sell RAM, transfer and staking.
+Comprehensive EOS Contract Estimator to enable the cost estimation of C++ EOS smart contracts using the wasm and abi files to deploy, test the actions and assess their cost of RAM, CPU and NET.
-- EOS-Airdrop-Utility (wallet++)
+- EOS-Airdrop-Utility
 Utility tool to simplify the process of Airdrops for token launchers.
 Provides a CLI interface and a web-interface to wizardify a sequential set of Q&A to create token-contract, deploy, issue tokens and airdrops.
 This utility also estimates RAM and stake requirement based on the tokenomics for EOS vs Token ratios.

 # Technical Synopsis